Students Against Terrorism

-Kol Hakavod to Yavneh's Students4Students organization has raised $23,700 to build a school in Ethiopia, and a second school in Sudan.
+Students4Students has raised over $30,000 to build two schools to benefit refugee children.
 "This is fantastic and we extend a 'Thank You' to the kids, and to Yavneh and their parents for instilling the values of tzedakah and gimilut chasadim, of charity and of acts of loving-kindness," said Stan Rabin, a representative of the American Jewish Joint Distribution Committee.
 "Our community has had a great impact and it is wonderful to see the youth of Dallas putting forth such great efforts and with such success."

-Students4Students also raised the funds to build a school for the children of Addis Ababa.
-This project was spirited by the efforts of Dr. Rick Hodes, an American doctor who has devoted his life to helping the most desperate of Ethiopians in need of medical treatment.
+Students4Students was spirited by the efforts of Dr. Rick Hodes, an American doctor who has devoted his life to helping the most desperate of Ethiopians in need of medical treatment.
 The group has held a screening of Dr. Hodes' story in "Bewoket: By the Will of God" and "Making the Crooked Straight," and a book signing, with Marilyn Berger, the author of "This is a Soul; The Mission of Rick Hodes."

 Helping Hands for the Homeless